 The embryos will be carefully monitored by the embryologist for the next few days.
 He or she will select the most suitable ones for the embryo transfer.
 A maximum of 2 embryos can be transferred into the uterus using a fine catheter.
 Any extra good quality embryos will be frozen and stored for future use.

 The patient will be given daily hormonal support to maintain the lining of the uterus and to enhance the chances of the embryos implanting.
-A pregnancy test is then performed 14 to 17 days after the embryo transfer at our fertility clinic.
+A pregnancy test is then performed 14 to 17 days after the embryo transfer at our ivf clinic.

-The pregnancy rates for IVF-ICSI treatments at our fertility clinic vary according to various factors such as the patients’ age (woman in particular), the quality of eggs and sperms, the duration of infertility and the general state of health of the couple amongst the other male and female infertility factors.
+The pregnancy rates for IVF-ICSI treatments at our ivf clinic vary according to various factors such as the patients’ age (woman in particular), the quality of eggs and sperms, the duration of infertility and the general state of health of the couple amongst the other male and female infertility factors.
 Generally, women below the age of 35 have a higher chance of conceiving.